mataniss/control_lg_tv_volume_from_mac/README.md

 This python script enables to control lg smart tv volume by using the regular mac keys.
-Make sure to chagne to ip in the script to the ip of your tv.
+Also, the script enalbes to turn on the tv using the eject button on the mac keyboard, and to wake it in case the volume command have failed (becuse the tv is turned off).

 Dependencies:
-The script uses bscpylgtv as a dependency for the script. install using the following command:
+The script uses bscpylgtv and wakeonlan as a dependency for the script. install them using the following command:

-pip install bscpylgtv
+pip install bscpylgtv wakeonlan

 link to bscpylgtv on github: